elucian/bee/draft/concurrent.md

       wait 1; ** slow down for a second done;
     exit if mark = target;
-    yield foo; ** suspend and broadcast wake-up for foo repeat;
+    yield foo; ** suspend bar and signal foo to wake-up repeat;
 return;
 # call foo asynchronously on 1 thread